African nationalism: Women in African nationalism

-During the late 1950s and 1960s, scholars of African nationalist struggles have primarily focused on the Western-educated male elites who led the nationalist movements and assumed power after independence.
+During the late 1950s and 1960s, scholars of African nationalist struggles primarily focused on the Western-educated male elites who led the nationalist movements and assumed power after independence.
 The history of studies of women's involvement in African nationalist struggle, mobilization, and party politics can be traced along intellectual and political paths that initially followed, later paralleled, but have seldom deviated from or led the course of Africanist historiography.
 The goal of these women involved in the African nationalism movement was to recover Africa's past and to celebrate the independent emergence of independent Africa.
 It was necessary to raise awareness of this cause, calling to the new emerging generation of African women, raised in a better, more stable society.
-Although the challenges they faced seemed increasingly more significant, they, however, had it better than past generations, allowing them to raise awareness of the African Nationalist moment.
+Although the challenges they encountered seemed increasingly more significant, they, however, had it better than past generations, allowing them to raise awareness of the African Nationalist moment.
 Whereas women's historians interested in effecting changes in the process and production of American or European history had to fight their way onto trains that had been moving through centuries on well-worn gauges, the "new" Africanist train had barely left the station in the early '60s.
 With a few exceptions, scholars have devoted little more than a passing mention of the presence of African women as conscious political actors in African nationalism.
 Anne McClintock has stressed that "all nationalisms are gendered."
 Undoubtedly, women played a significant role in arousing national consciousness as well as elevating their own political and social position through African nationalism.
 It is with this in mind, that both feminism and the research of these women become critical to the re-evaluation of the history of African nationalism.
 In 1943, a prominent organization called the African National Congress Women's League used its branches throughout the continent to build an international campaign.